 reference

-Global vs project-local config, shared indexes, vector store scope, and team workflows.
+Global vs project-local config, shared indexes, vector store scope, and ordinary file-based collaboration.

 Updated